Blogging vs Social Media: Which is Better?

 If you want to know which is better, blogging or social media, here’s the answer.
 Neither is inherintaly better than the other.
 The answer honestly lies in which is better FOR YOU.

 As you can see, there are enormous benefits, and serious downsides to both.
 It’s up to you which one you think fits into your goals and lifestyle more!
-If you have the capacity or budget to outsource, you can even do both.
+Or if you have the capacity or budget to outsource, you can even do both.